letsencrypt/cp-cps/CPS.md

 Audit logs are monitored by Trusted Contributors, including operations and engineering staff.
 Anomalies indicating attempted breaches of CA security are reported and investigated.

-Automated internal and external vulnerability scans occur at least every two weeks, though more typically every week.
+Internal and external vulnerability scans occur at least every three months.

 Extensive vulnerability assessments for ISRG infrastructure are conducted at least annually by qualified third parties.